-- If the car exceeds ‘Normal wear and tear’ you’ll have to pay a penalty
+- If the car exceeds ‘normal wear and tear’ you’ll have to pay a penalty fee

-- If you exceed the mileage agreed you have to pay a cost per mile at a rate agreed beforehand
+- If you exceed the mileage agreed you have to pay an extra cost per mile at a rate agreed in your contract

-For more information, read our PCP car finance guide.
+For more information, read our dedicated PCP car finance guide.

 Hire Purchase (HP)